ianstormtaylor/slate/docs/guides/commands-and-queries.md

 }
 ```

-When a rule's validation fails, Slate passes a [`Change`](../reference/slate/change.md) object to the `normalize` function of the rule, if one exists.
-You can use this object to apply the commands necessary to make your document valid on the next normalization pass.
+When a rule's validation fails, Slate passes the editor to the `normalize` function of the rule, if one exists.
+You can use these normalizing funcrtions to apply the commands necessary to make your document valid on the next normalization pass.

 ### 4. From Outside Slate